County General Hospital

 He didn’t stop to question her, somehow he knew she intended him no harm.
-He never thought to question how she knew his name.
+Everett never thought to question how she knew his name.
 He reached out and touched her hand, and gasped, pulling his arm away.
-It really was made of ice, but strangely didn’t seem to be melting.
+Though made of ice, it didn’t seem to be melting.

 She gasped and gritted her teeth.
 “The other one.
 H-hurry, there isn’t much time.”

 He complied, but nearly dropped it when he clasped hold of her hand.
-It was pulsing, and he could feel it’s warmth extend into his arm and into his chest.
+It was pulsing, and its warmth extended into his arm and into his chest.

 “So much anger!
 Hatred courses through you and threatens to blot out a once gentle spirit.
 You blame many for the acts of one.
-You must let that go… for the sake of humanity.
-You must put your bigotry aside.
+Let that go… for the sake of humanity.
+Put your bigotry aside.
 There is still hope for you.
 Your hatred is so very small compared to the terrible acts I once committed.
 If I can find redemptions so can you.
 Forgive me for what I am about to do.”

-Her grip on his hand tightened and the pulsing grew more intense.
+Her grip on his hand tightened, and the pulsing grew more intense.
 He tried to break free, but despite being so close to death her grip was like iron.
-Her body started to glow and became so bright that he was completely blinded.
-He tried to bring his hand up to guard his eyes, but it didn’t have any effect nor did closing his eyelids.
-He could feel something stir inside of him, coupled with a brilliant and intense stabbing pain.
+Her body glowed and became so bright it blinded him.
+He tried to bring his hand up to guard his eyes, but it had no effect nor did closing his eyelids.
+Something stirred inside him, coupled with a brilliant stabbing pain.

 “Don’t forsake them you are their only hope.
 You. must. stop.
 Chemosh.”
-Her last words, were interrupted by a series of coughs, but when the final utterances escaped her lips the world descended into darkness and Everett felt a blissful warmth overtake him.
+A series of coughs interrupted her last words, but when the final utterances escaped her lips, the world descended into darkness and Everett a blissful warmth overtake him.